Written Tales

 Throughout the week, I’m blessed to read many submissions from writers around the world.
 And I enjoy each one.
 One issue I see too often, they’re still in draft form.
 This includes both poetry and short stories.
 The root cause seems to stem from a lack of exposure to different genres.
 Therefore, the authors only produce what’s in their comfort zone, and they don’t push their creative edge.

 In the poetry category, too many use free verse as a crutch.
-They believe it’s a free for all where anything goes.
+They believe it’s a free-for-all where anything goes.
 That’s a fatal misconception.
-Even within the free-form style, rules exist of which most are unaware.
+Even within the free-form style, rules exist that most are unaware.

 To help challenge writers in their creative process, I might create a series of these types of articles.
 But I need your feedback if it’s something you’d like offered by Written Tales.